SHildebrandt4472/FreeSpace/README.md

 ## Acknowledgements

-- Inspired by makerspace models at UNSW and UTS
+- Inspired by makerspace booking platform models at UNSW and UTS
-- Appreciation to educators who provided early feedback
 - St Augustine's College for supporting this project, providing test data and resources to develop and test the application

 ## Author Details

-This project was made and is maintained by Sam Hildebrandt as Software major work project of the Software Engineering course at St Augustines College.<br>
+This project was made and is maintained by Sam Hildebrandt as a Software major work project of the Software Engineering course at St Augustines College.<br>
 **Created by:** Sam Hildebrandt
 **Email:** shildebrandt@student.saintaug.nsw.edu.au.com